-The trustee in a bankruptcy case may not avoid a transfer of real property to a good faith purchaser without knowledge of the commencement of the case and for present fair equivalent value unless a copy or notice of the petition was filed in the real property records before the transfer was perfected.
-11

-U.S.C. § 549 (c).
+The trustee in a bankruptcy case may not avoid a transfer of an interest in real property to a good faith purchaser without knowledge of the commencement of the case and for present fair equivalent value unless a copy or notice of the petition was filed in the real property records before the transfer was perfected.
+11 U.S.C. § 549 (c).
 An action or proceeding under 11 U.S.C. § 549 to set aside a post-petition transaction must be commenced no later than the earlier of (1) two years after the date of the transfer or (2) the time the case is closed or dismissed.
 11 U.S.C. § 549 (d).

-A mortgagee purchasing at a foreclosure of its mortgage encumbering an interest owned by the debtor may not be protected under 11 U.S.C. § 549 (c) (absent lift or annulment of the automatic stay) because it has not paid present consideration.
+A mortgagee purchasing at a foreclosure of its mortgage encumbering an interest owned by the debtor may not be protected under 11 U.S.C. § 549(c) (absent lift or annulment of the automatic stay) because it has not paid present consideration.
 In re Penfil, 40 B.R.
 474 (Bankr.
-E.D.Mich.1984).

-A beneficiary of a deed of trust from the debtor is not protected under 11 U.S.C. § 549 (c).
-In re McConville, 110 F.3d 47 (9th Cir.1997).
+E.D.Mich.1984); In re Major, 218 B.R.
+501 (Bankr.
+W.D.
+Mo.
+1998).
+A third-party bona fide purchaser without knowledge buying at a foreclosure may not be protected.
+Although Section 362(b)(24) provides that the automatic stay does not apply to a transfer that is not avoidable under § 549, the purchaser may not be treated as a protected purchaser because the definition of "purchaser" means "transferee of a voluntary transfer."
+11 U.S.C. § 101 (43).